Pediatric Idiopathic Adolescent Scoliosis

 What are the signs and symptoms of Pediatric Idiopathic Adolescent Scoliosis?

-- One hip that appears to sit higher than the other
+- One hip that sits higher than the other

-- One shoulder that appears to sit higher than the other
+- One shoulder that sits higher than the other

-- Ribs appearing more prominent on one side (rib hump)
+- Ribs more prominent on one side (called a “rib hump”)

 What are the causes of Pediatric Idiopathic Adolescent Scoliosis?